tslearn-team/tslearn/tslearn/docs/clustering.rst

 above.
-Second, cluster centers (aka centroids) are computed with respect to DTW, hence they allow to retrieve an average shape whatever the temporal shifts in the cluster (see Section DTW barycenters for more details on how these barycenters are computed **TODO**).
+Second, cluster centers (aka centroids) are computed with respect to DTW, hence they allow to retrieve an average shape whatever the temporal shifts in the cluster (see :ref:`our dedicated User Guide section <dtw-barycenters>` for more details on how these barycenters are computed).

 In ``tslearn``, clustering a time series dataset with :math:`k`-means and a dedicated time series metric is as easy as